Information Disclosure and Promotion Policy Design for Platforms: Concluding Remarks

-Our model emphasizes that a platform should not only carefully design the information that it shares with sellers, but also consider how design features may impact a seller's ability to procure information.
+\textbf{Design Implication: Observable vs. Unobservable Promotions.} Our model emphasizes that a platform should not only carefully design the information that it shares with sellers, but also consider how design features may impact a seller's ability to procure information.
 For example, one feature a platform may consider is whether to reveal promotion decisions to sellers.
-In Appendix~\ref{sec:ObservedPromotions}, we consider this question formally and show, consistent with the insight of our nominal model, that it is optimal to conceal this information from sellers.
+However, confounding the seller at $\mu \in (0,1)$ is not possible when promotion decisions are observed, as in that case, the seller can learn based on sales observations and/or promotion decisions.
+In Appendix~\ref{sec:ObservedPromotions}, we consider this question formally and establish, consistent with the insight of our baseline model, that it is optimal to conceal promotion decisions rather than revealing them in terms of the achievable long-run average consumer surplus.
+In general, a similar analysis holds when the platform has private information along more dimensions.
+The more aspects that it allows a seller to observe, the harder it is to prevent learning, because confounding policies must satisfy constraints along all dimensions and not only in expectation.